 Polyphagous shot-hole borer

-The borer is a serious issue across the Perth metropolitan area.
+The polyphagous shot-hole borer (PSHB or borer) is a serious issue across the Perth metropolitan area.
 It attacks by tunnelling into trunks and branches and can spread quickly to other trees once established.

-The best source of information on PSHB is always the DPIRD website.
+For more information on PSHB visit DPIRD website.

 Current situation

-Starting in July 2025, the national response to the shot-hole borer will transition to a management phase.
+As of July 2025, the national response to the borer has transitioned to a management phase.
 This follows a decision by the National Management Group that it is no longer technically feasible to eradicate the pest.
 The focus is now limiting the spread of the borer.

 About the borer